Do You Need to Apply under the EU Settlement Scheme if Your Residence Document is Still Valid?

 Permanent residence card and a Document Certifying a Permanent Residence (DCPR) in the UK

 These two documents, in their essence, mean the same thing.
-They mean that the holder of the document was granted a right to reside in the UK permanently.
-Permanent residence cards are issued to non-EEA national family members of EEA nationals.
+They mean that the holder of the document has a right to reside in the UK permanently.
+The UKVI issues permanent residence cards to non-EEA national family members of EEA nationals.
 DCPRs are issued to EEA nationals.

 If you would like to apply for a UK visa in near future, you need to understand the rules first.
 UKVisaSuccess.com online courses will help you do this.
 After attending the course you need, you’ll understand UK visa requirements and common pitfalls in the applications.
 This will dramatically decrease the chances of refusal of your UK visa application.